-If you are just getting into building stringed instruments, it’s a good idea to start with a small budget.
-By taking on a small project the beginner can learn a great deal about the physics of stringed instruments, build planning, and working with tools to achieve a desired result.
-All this said, I can’t think of an entry point to building stringed instruments that is more welcoming and forgiving than banjo making.
+If you are just getting into building stringed instruments, it’s a good idea to start with a small budget and a small project.
+By taking on a small project the beginner can learn a lot about the physics of stringed instruments, build planning, and wood working tools.
+I can’t think of an entry point to building stringed instruments that is more welcoming and forgiving than banjo making.

 Keep the Cost Low and Learning Opportunity High

 One of the most expensive parts of building a banjo is the hardware; tuners and rim hardware specifically.
 Tuners that do the job well are absolutely essential.
 Luckily, there are plenty of inexpensive options on the web.
-There are also good options for building a rim that do not rely on expensive hardware for holding tension on the head.
+The tack head banjo offers a way to avoid the need for specialized rim hardware.

 Use a Simplified Build Style

-Keep your build style simple.
-A Hoop on Stick design for the neck / dowel stick can be achieved with a drill, a jigsaw, a rasp, a file, sand paper, a few screws, and some wood commonly found at many hardware stores or salvaged from old furniture.
+Keep the build style simple.
+A Hoop on Stick design for the neck / dowel stick can be achieved with a drill, a jigsaw, a rasp, a file, sand paper, maybe a few screws, and some wood commonly found at many hardware stores or salvaged from old furniture.